 When evaluating a SaaS product, consider the following factors:

-- Functionality: Assess if the product meets your specific needs and if its features align with your requirements.
+- Functionality: Assess if the product meets your needs and if its features align with your requirements.

 - Scalability: Determine if the SaaS product can grow with your business and handle increasing user demands.